musesum/Tr3/README.md

 - Create a functional mirror `twin: body ←@→ body`
 - Inspired by a Kinect/OpenNI experiment, shown [here](https://www.youtube.com/watch?v=aFO6j6tvdk8)

-### SpaceCraft
+### Vehicles and Simulators

 In 2004, NASA put on a conference called [Virtual Iron Bird](https://www.nasa.gov/vision/earth/technologies/Virtual_Iron_Bird_jb.html) to encourage modeling of Spacecraft.
 One question was how to manage the dataflow between sensors and actuators.

-### Smart Cities

-- Data flow through digital twin of BIM and GIS
+How does one simulate a vehicle?
+Or synchonize co-pilot controls?

 ### Ledgers